Below you will find my answers to FREQUENTLY ASKED QUESTIONS.

 How much does it cost total?

-$1300 paid to me, of which $335 goes to the Court for its filing fee and up to $53 goes toward a full credit report.
-I get the rest, which amounts to a little over $900 as for what my personal attorney's fee is.
-The only other thing you pay for, which pay directly to whichever agency you use, is for the mandatory credit counseling.
+$1000 paid to me, $335 to the Court for its filing fee and $25 for a credit report for each person filing unless you wish to run your own report and provide it to me.
+Also, the only other thing you pay for, which pay directly to whichever agency you use, is for the mandatory credit counseling.
 There are 2 required parts.
 I know that debtorcc.org charges $24.90 total for both courses combined, and it is one of the least expensive agencies.
+So the grand total? $1,384.90 for individual filing; or $1,409.90 for married-couple filing.

 Do you pay the court filing fee out of the money I give you?